 Reuse leftover portions of food to make another dish the next day rather than throw it away.

 Simple changes to your habits can make all the difference to your bills and spending.

 • Reduce how much water you run when you brush your teeth.

 • Reduce how long you stay in the shower or how much water you run in your bath (showers use less water).

 • Reduce your sweet tooth habit and cut out sugar from your tea, fizzy drinks, sweets, biscuits and puddings – they are ‘empty’ calories that don’t make you feel full, leave you wanting more and can mean expensive trips to the dentist!

-• Reduce your alcohol intake – not meaning to be a ‘kill joy’ but cutting back on how much alcohol you buy a week will make a difference on your weekly shop.
+• Reduce your alcohol intake – cutting back on how much alcohol you buy a week will make a difference on your weekly shop.

 Get creative and reuse everyday household objects again and again or make new ones – saving you money.